Wesleyan-Media-Project/fb_agg_reports_import/README.md

 The scripts in this repo download the CSV files, clean up the data, import the data into a MySQL database running locally on a WMP server, and insert data into a table hosted in BigQuery in Google Cloud Platform.

+Instructions on how to set up the proper file directory structure, create the tables in MySQL, and enable uploads into BigQuery can be found in the Setup section at the end of this document.

 ## Data

 The reports page provides several files.
 They contain information on political and social-issue advertising on the platform and differ by the time span they cover.